macleginn/bivaltyp/content/languages/descriptions/Kryz_Alik.md

 ## Verb lemmas

-Verbs are cited by their masdar form, based on the perfective stem, with IV class agreement.
+Verbs are cited by their masdar form, based on the perfective stem, with feminine agreement.

 ## Glossing abbreviations used in the examples below